 Even the institutions that comprise our healthcare system — hospitals, drug companies, doctors, and their professional societies function in a competitive marketplace.
 They too, have their economic realities and related agendas that are not necessarily compatible with your needs and for whom, in many cases, the “truth” about how the human body really works is rather inconvenient.

-Despite how good you may look and feel you are actually damaging your metabolism.
-After months or years of breaking down, you will reach a “breaking point” at which your body gives in and gives up.
-Your previous health issues will return in spades.
-New issues will also likely rear their ugly heads, and you are left to deal with all of them, old and new, but with a metabolism that is now even more compromised than it was when you embarked on the much touted, popular new program guaranteed to make you look and feel better in no time at all and with very little effort.
+But, despite how great you may feel and look, internally, you are developing cracks in your physiological foundation.
+You are actually damaging your metabolism, and there comes a point at which your body will give in and give up.
+Your previous health issues will return “in spades.”
+New issues will also likely rear their ugly heads, and you are left to deal with all of them, old and new, but with a metabolism that is now more compromised than it was when you embarked on the much touted, popular new program guaranteed to make you look and feel better in no time at all with very little effort.

-Currently, your body may not be sending you any messages that you are breaking down and undermining your health.
-Or, if it is sending such messages in the form of various symptoms, you may not be aware of their meaning and significance because of what you have been told about how your body works.
+Currently, your body may not be sending you any messages that you are undermining your health.
+Or, if it is sending such messages in the form of signs and symptoms, you may not be aware of their significance or may not be interpreting them correctly – because of what you have been told about how your body works.

-Truly, you are in charge of your health.
-That’s an awesome responsibility.
-As is so often acknowledged, you are nothing without your health.
-So, when it comes to taking care of your health, if you can’t always trust how you look and feel, if you can’t believe marketing messages, or blindly rely on what you are told by healthcare professionals to know what’s best for you, who can you rely on?
-Yourself – once you have learned the basic science of how your body works.
-As I so often say, when it comes to physiology, it’s only “the truth” if it is rooted in science, that is, in physiology and biochemistry.
+So, if you can’t always trust how you look and feel, if you can’t believe marketing messages, or blindly rely on what you are told by healthcare professionals to know what’s best for you, who can you rely on?
+Yourself.

-If you understand how your body really works and how your habits impact your physiology, then you will be well on your way to taking charge of your health
+If you have a basic understanding of how the body really works and you understand how your habits impact your physiology, then you will be well on your way to taking charge of your health.